vpp-dev/vpp-release-notes/README.md

 @page release_notes_2202 Release notes for VPP 22.02

-More than 429 commits since the previous release, including 200 fixes.
+More than 432 commits since the previous release, including 201 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Fri Dec 31 02:12:19 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Sat Jan  1 02:13:55 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER